 Applicants should submit their choice of the Coalition Application, or Common Application and must also complete the University of Chicago Supplement.
 Applicants will also receive a UChicago Account, where they can submit information and view their admissions decision.

-Select One of Three Applications
+Select One of Two Applications

 There are several online application platforms accepted by many colleges and universities.
 Through the online application platform, you submit basic information about your background, academic profile, and extracurricular activities, as well as a brief personal statement, and that information can be easily shared with multiple colleges you decide to apply to.